-Heart attack – One of the main symptoms of a heart attack is chest pain, however, there are many other signs that a patient has suffered a heart attack and may have serious heart disease.
+- Heart Attack – One of the main symptoms of a heart attack is chest pain, however, there are many other signs that a patient has suffered a heart attack and may have serious heart disease.
 However, in many situations, a heart attack can be misdiagnosed as a panic attack or even simple indigestion.
 This results in patients with serious cardiovascular risks being sent home from the emergency department or doctor’s office with antacids or anti-anxiety medication.
 In many cases, these patients may have needed heart medicine or even surgery to protect them from future heart attacks.
 Without the proper treatment, many patients will suffer additional life-threatening heart attacks that could have been prevented with a proper diagnosis.

-Cancer – Different types of cancers can have widely varying symptoms.
+- Cancer – Different types of cancers can have widely varying symptoms.
 Symptoms like fatigue, weakness, or nausea can often be misdiagnosed as a wide range of simpler illnesses, especially if there is no obvious tumor site.
 However, when cancer is diagnosed in the early stages of the disease, there is a much better chance of successfully treating cancer with less severe treatments.
 However, cancer that is not diagnosed initially can quickly progress into later stages of the disease, which can require significantly more invasive and aggressive treatments such as surgery, chemotherapy, and radiation.
 These treatments can make a cancer patient seriously ill and can lower their immune system, thereby increasing the risks of life-threatening illness.
 Sometimes, if a cancer diagnosis is delayed too long, the disease may not be treatable at all and may be fatal.

-Meningitis – Meningitis is an often life-threatening illness that requires immediate medical treatment to save a patient’s life – especially if the patient is a child.
+- Meningitis – Meningitis is an often life-threatening illness that requires immediate medical treatment to save a patient’s life – especially if the patient is a child.
 Unfortunately, meningitis can often be misdiagnosed as a virus if a doctor does not perform the necessary tests to identify a bacterial illness.
 Bacterial meningitis1 is the most severe and life-threatening type.
-If bacterial meningitis is misdiagnosed as a viral condition, the patient may suffer brain damage or even death.
+If bacterial meningitis is misdiagnosed as a viral condition, the patient may suffer brain injuries or even death.